Frequently Asked Questions

 When you’re ready, switch and save.
 Select the plan that’s right for you.
 If that’s one from our partner retailers, we’ll help you to sign-up direct with the retailer.
 You’re on the way to a better deal.

-WATTever’s comparison includes all electricity retailers in every state and territory of Australia.
+WATTever’s comparison includes all electricity and gas retailers in every state and territory of Australia.
 Here’s the list of Retailers compared by WATTever.
-Depending where you live, you may have up to 36 retailers competing to provide your electricity, so it pays to compare thoroughly.
+Depending where you live, you may have over 30 retailers competing to provide your electricity, so it pays to compare thoroughly.
 Each plan must be current and have a publicly available energy price fact sheet/BPID listed on a retailers website to be included on our comparison.

 There are big savings from switching electricity according to the Australian Energy Market Commission (AEMC).
 How much you can save depends on your current plan and your specific energy use.

-The AEMC reported in June 2018 the saving available for the ‘average’ consumer who switched from the median standing offer to the cheapest market offer.
+The AEMC reported in June 2020 the savings available for the ‘average’ consumer who switched from the Default Market Offer (DMO also called the VDO in Victoria) to the cheapest market offer.

 WATTever’s comprehensive comparison makes it easy to find the cheapest publicly-listed electricity offers.